viorelyo/ExtWatcher/README.md

 - [ ] Create Flask server to simulate sandbox
 - [ ] Spike for investigating technology to use for file submit from windows service
 - [ ] Submit (HTTP) PDF file to the server to be analyzed
+- [ ] Apply politics from server to update

 - [ ] Submit PDF also to virusTotal and compare results